hammerheim-game/hammerheim-rules/5-warbands.md

 25 gold crowns to hire
 Profile M WS BS S T W I A Ld
 9 3 0 3 3 1 4 1 4
-Weapons/Armour: Giant Wolves do not use any kind of weapons or armour
+Weapons/Armor: Giant Wolves do not use any kind of weapons or armor
 Special Rules
 Experience: Giant wolves are animals and do not gain experience.